TheOdinProject/curriculum/foundations/installations/installations.md

 ### Choosing your setup

-If you're not already using MacOS, Ubuntu, or an official Ubuntu flavor, you'll need to set up a development environment.
+If you're not already using macOS, Ubuntu, or an official Ubuntu flavor, you'll need to set up a development environment.
 Here's what each option offers:

 #### VirtualBox virtual machine (recommended)